 Check Google Classroom regularly for material, assignments, deadlines, and the Google Calendar.

 In the event that a paper handout is provided, only one copy will be distributed.
 Additional copies must be printed by the student from the PDF provided on Google Classroom.

-Final deadlines will be enforced throughout the second semester; assignments may not be submitted for credit once the final deadline has passed.
+Final deadlines will be enforced; assignments may not be submitted for credit once the final deadline has passed.

 One of the best ways to reach me quickly is via email: firstname.lastname@example.org

-You can also follow these Instagram accounts for updates about events, contests, assignments, and other important information about the English classes and Student Council:
+You can follow these Instagram accounts for updates about events, contests, assignments, and other important information about the English classes, Student Council, and the Creative Writing Club:

 True Colors and Career Exploration